 - No Misdemeanor Offenses are eligible.

 - Speeding offenses wherein the motorist is charged with going 30 miles per hour or less over the speed limit are eligible, unless the ticket was for speeding in a construction zone (V.T.L.
 1180f) or speeding in a school zone (V.T.L.
-1180c), in which case the ticket must be for driving 20 miles per hour or less over the speed limit.
+1180c), in which case the ticket is not eligible for traffic diversion.

 - All equipment violations are eligible excluding misdemeanors and overweight truck violations.
 Uninsured Motorist in violation of V.T.L.
 319.1 is not eligible.

 - All moving violations are eligible excluding Failure to stop for a school bus (VTL 1174)

 - Driving While Ability Impaired by Alcohol is not eligible.

 - Using a Cell Phone without a Hands-Free Device and Texting While Driving in violation of V.T.L.
 1225-C and V.T.L.
 1225-D, both five point infractions are eligible, however the application fee is increased to $400 per ticket for these offenses.